xzdev/UsefulTips/JavaScript/Es6NumberAndMath.md

 ## ES6 Number and Math
 The following content is a summary of the chapter 5 [New number and Math features](http://exploringjs.com/es6/ch_numbers.html) of the [Exploring ES6](http://exploringjs.com/es6/).
+### New Integer Literal
-1. New integer literal - binary and octal notation
+- binary and octal notation
 ```
 > 0b0011
 > 0B0010